iturdikulov/notes/git tips.md

 `git log`
 `git l` - custom alias

+Find git commit that introduced a string in any branch ?
+`git log -S <string> --source --all`

 View commits which would be pushed (commits in current local branch).
 ?
 `git log @{u}..`